About Roma Races

 Located 550 kilometres west of Brisbane and Roma is the hub of the Maranoa.
 The Carnarvon ranges rise in the distance to the north and the rivers feeding into the Murray Darling Basin all begin their journeys here.

 The Roma Picnic Race Club holds the annual prestigious Roma Picnic Races.
-Often dressed to the nines in the latest season’s race fashions, the crowds come to experience the transformation from an outback town into country sophistication steeped with time-honoured tradition.
+(March 14 and 15, 2014) Often dressed to the nines in the latest season’s race fashions, the crowds come to experience the transformation from an outback town into country sophistication steeped with time-honoured tradition.

 An Annual Black Tie Ball is held on the night before the race meet to kick-start the weekend.

-The Roma Turf Club holds seven races a year with the “Roma Cup” being the most dynamic event on south-west Queensland’s social calendar.
+The Roma Turf Club holds eight races a year with the “Roma Cup” being the most dynamic event on south-west Queensland’s social calendar.